 Proposed works must be to the main listed church building, and applicants must be able to show they have already raised 50% of the total repair costs, and to have obtained two quotes for the works.

 There will be three funding rounds in 2017.
-The first deadline was January 4th The next is May 10th
+The final one is September 6th

 The Listed Places of Worship Grant Scheme provides quick and easy funding for a wide range of repairs

 PLEASE NOTE: New applications will NOT be accepted after September 2017.
 Instead, funding will be available through the Our Heritage scheme (up to £100,000) and via Heritage Grants (up to £5m).
 The final deadline is August 21st

 This introduces a faster, single-stage application for grants up to £100,000, rather than the old two-stage process under Grants for Places of Worship.
 It will also be more flexible, allowing for a wider range of activities and capital works than under the current scheme, although projects that have a focus on much-needed repairs will still be welcomed.

 In addition, under the new arrangements, 100% of works and activities can be funded with no requirement for partnership funding; and with 50% of the grant paid up front, congregations can get on with their work immediately, helping with cash flow.

 For larger schemes, more money will be available for individual places of worship.
 The Grants for Places of Worship awards were limited to £250,000 per application.
 Under Heritage Grants, applicants can apply for up to £5m per application, and can receive help to develop their final proposals between the first and second rounds.